 It was straightforward to add extra kilograms at the airport as long as the luggage didn’t exceed 23kg.
 For Air Caledonie, we paid 250 XPF per extra kilogram – and it is even cheaper if you anticipate and buy an excess baggage allowance online.
 And it was 300 CPF per kilogram with Air Loyaute.

-Climate of New Caledonia
+The climate of New Caledonia

 From December to March, it’s a hot and humid summer.
 It can rain a lot, and they even have cyclones in New Caledonia.
 Temperatures average 26°C and can go up to 35°C.